Rockstar (DaBaby song): Production

-"Rockstar" was produced by North Carolina producer SethInTheKitchen who also co-wrote the song.
+"Rockstar" was produced by North Carolina producer SethInTheKitchen, who also co-wrote the song.
 The instrumental for "Rockstar" is a melodic trap beat featuring a guitar loop created from Spectrasonics' Omnisphere.
 The drums consist of a two-step hi-hat pattern with assorted hat rolls, sampled claps, snares, and kicks.
-It's bassline features an 808.
+Its bassline features an 808.

 Awards and nominations

 "Rockstar Black Lives Matter Remix"

 On June 12, 2020, a remix of the song, titled "Rockstar Black Lives Matter Remix", was released.
-It joined many other protest songs that spoke out against police brutality in the wake of the deaths of Breonna Taylor and George Floyd.
+It joined many other protest songs that spoke out against police brutality in the wake of the killing of Breonna Taylor and murder of George Floyd.
 Jessica McKinney of Complex explained how on this version, DaBaby "discusses his multiple run-ins with the police, saying, 'Cops wanna pull me over, embarrass me/Abusin' power, you never knew me, thought I was arrogant/As a juvenile, police pulled their guns like they scared of me', while Roddy Ricch "shares a similar experience, recalling a time the police stopped him at a gas station".
 It later ended up on the deluxe version of Blame It On Baby, which was released on August 4, 2020.

 Live performances

 DaBaby and Ricch performed the song live at the 2020 BET Awards.
 The performance opened in a close-up shot of DaBaby on the ground with the knee of a police officer sitting on his neck — a recreation of George Floyd's murder.
 He then appeared surrounded by protesters — channeling the nationwide protests against police brutality — and performing in front of burning police cars.
 Ricch joined him for his verse, standing atop a cop car.

-Cover versions

-On July 18, 2020, rapper Mario Judah released his rendition of "Rockstar".
+The duo also performed the song at the Grammy Awards in 2021.